lassik/emacs-format-all-the-code/README.md

 How to customize
 ----------------

-A local minor mode called `format-all-mode` is available.
+A local minor mode called `format-all-mode` is available to format code on save.
 Please see the documentation for that function for instructions.

 There are currently no customize variables, since it's not clear what approach should be taken.
 Please see [GitHub issues][github-issues]